nycmeshnet/nycmesh.net/content/network-status.md

 title: "Network status"
 ---

+2019-5-11

+11:50pm We've just fixed a problem at Soft Surplus that was causing slow speeds in Brooklyn since this afternoon.

 2019-5-2

 2:45pm We are replacing a cable at Henry hub.
 This means there will be 3 minutes downtime while the router reboots.
 After the cable is replaced speeds from downtown hubs should increase significantly.